The Dino Flow mountain bike trail opened in March 2012 in the Klondike

 riding opportunities for riders of varying ability.

-Occasionally the trail hits open rock,
+Occasionally the trail hits open rock.
+The route is

-usually as it crosses a washbottom.
+marked with purple paint stripes.
 These are the only bumpy spots, and

 there's nothing tricky.

-|Why would expert riders be interested in Dino Flow?
+Why would expert riders be interested in Dino Flow?
 Several

 - Skip Copper Ridge Road for direct singletrack access to the south end of